elizabethhom/pokemon/README.md

 # Pokémon Simulations

 Modeled after the Pokémon franchise's computational methods, these programs simulate three key features of the original games: battling, catching Pokémon, and calculating stats.
-Written as a personal project in Summer 2020 for a simulation game.
+Written as a personal project in Summer 2020 for a simulation game of ~30 people.

 ### Compile & Run
 * Compile programs using clang++ -Wall -Wextra